 assert f"hello {world}" == to_string(t"hello {world}")

-manually build in laziness by evaluating callables, for example.
-You have
+you can manually build in laziness by evaluating callables, for example.
+You

 , the expression